AmberMurray/movie-crud/notes.md

 add required connections  -
 path

-this file is our config file for knex. it specifies the db type - postgres - where the db path is on our local machine: postgres://localhost/database_name
+this file is our config file for knex to the database. it specifies the db type - postgres - where the db path is on our local machine: postgres://localhost/database_name

 it also sets up the migrations folder to live under the db folder and to put all the migrations files inside it. it uses path.join to concat the path as needed by mac or pc.